KubaP/glsl-lsp/docs/Extension.md

 SyntaxTreeContentParams {
     /// The `Uri` of the currently active GLSL file.
     textDocumentUri: string,
+    /// The version of the currently active GLSL file.
+    textDocumentVersion: i32,
     /// An optional `Range` of the GLSL file.
 If this is `null`,
     /// the CST for the entire file is returned,
     /// otherwise only the relevant snippet.